sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2026-03-25-graph-traversal-pattern.md

   caption: Systematic Exploration of Networked Data
   show_overlay_excerpt: false
 ---

-Master DFS & BFS for connectivity, reachability, and component analysis.
-This guide enhances intuition, invariants, and interview articulation.
+Master DFS and BFS for connectivity, reachability, and component analysis.
+Graph traversal is the foundation behind many interview topics, so the real skill is recognizing when the problem is "just traversal" and when traversal is only the first layer.

 ---